Functional Collection Programming with Semi-Ring Dictionaries: Expressiveness for Databases

-\smartpara{Union} Set union is achieved by using the $+$ operation of the boolean semi-ring, i.e., boolean disjunction, on the values of elements with the same key.
-For the elements that exist only in one of the collections, the value associated with the element in the other collection is considered as !false!.

-\smartpara{Intersection} Set intersection is achieved by iterating over the elements of the first collection.
-At each iteration, if an element with the same key exists in the other collection, a singleton set of that element key is returned, otherwise an empty set is returned.

-\smartpara{Difference} This operator is symmetric to intersection with the difference that if the element key exists in the second collection, an empty set is returned.
-Otherwise, a singleton set is returned.

-\smartpara{Cartesian Product} For this operation, we use nested loops iterating over the elements !x! and !y! of relations R and S, respectively.
-For each combination of tuples, we return a singleton set that has the combination of the tuples of these two relations as its element.

-\smartpara{Join} This operator can be expressed in terms of a Cartesian product followed by selection.
-This expression is inefficient because one has to consider all combinations of elements of relations R and S. In the case of equality joins, this situation can be improved by leveraging data locality as will be shown in Section~\ref{sec:hashjoin}.
+\smartpara{Inefficiency of Joins} The presented translation for the join operator is inefficient.
+This is because one has to consider all combinations of elements of the input relations.
+In the case of equality joins, this situation can be improved by leveraging data locality as will be shown in Section~\ref{sec:hashjoin}.